Brenterino/argus/argus-deploy-template/README.md

 ## Booting Up

-After the HTTPS certificate/key pair and JWT Signing/Verifying Key Pair have been created, the application can be booted up via:
+After the JWT Signing/Verifying Key Pair have been created, the application can be booted up via:

 ```bash
 docker-compose up -d